petridisraf/python/README.md

     ```sh
     python final_3B.py
     ```
-4. The script will generate a text file `comparison_results_by_team_3B.txt` containing the comparison results.
+4. The script  will generate a text file `comparison_results_by_team_3B.txt` and visualizations based on the tags.

 ## Files